-The Born-Oppenheimer (BO) potential energy surface (PES) is one of the main paradigm of quantum chemistry since its origin1.
+The Born-Oppenheimer (BO) potential energy surface (PES) is one of the main paradigms of quantum chemistry since its origin1.
 It has proved very successful in solving many molecular spectroscopy and molecular dynamics problems.
-The BO approximation has been found more accurate than one could expect due to some error compensation between the adiabatic correction and mass polarisation contributions2.

-However, they are a number of conceptual and practical problems with the BO PES approach.
-To quote a few: Its mathematical justification is not yet completely satisfactory3 (see however4 for a review of new mathematical results).
-The generalisation of the PES concept to a non-adiabatic context hits the difficulty that a PES should not be regarded as an observable but rather as a quotient of observables5.
+However, there are a number of conceptual and practical problems with the BO PES approach.
+To quote a few: Its mathematical justification is not yet completely satisfactory2 (see however3) for a review of new mathematical results).
+The generalisation of the PES concept to a non-adiabatic context hits the difficulty that a PES should not be regarded as an observable but rather as a quotient of observables4.
 The number of points needed to described accurately a full-dimensional PES grows exponentially as the number of nuclei increases, and the number of electronic Schrödinger equations to be solved grows accordingly.
 The represention of a full-dimensional PES, only known at a discrete set of points, by a continuous function, is also an issue for the actual use of a PES in many applications.
 Many technical choices must be addressed such as how to select the nuclear configurations where the PES is evaluated, should the derivatives at these points be calculated or not, if using finite differences what should be the stepsize, should one use an interpolation scheme or a global analytical function, how to insure the correct asymptotical behaviour, how to estimate the goodness of the fit...

-Among all these problems, the most serious one hit in practice, is arguably the curse of dimensionality: the exponential growth of grid points with the number of internal degrees of freedom (dof).
+Among all these problems, the most serious one encountered in practice, is arguably the curse of dimensionality: the exponential growth of grid points with the number of internal degrees of freedom (dof).
 It has been proposed to tame this numerical scaling by limiting PES descriptions to only few mode couplings.
 However, as the number of dof increases the probability of accidental resonances between larger and larger numbers of dof's also increases.
 When such resonances occur, calculations become very sensitive to the high order intermode coupling constants of the dof's involved, even though the mechanical coupling between them might be quantitatively small.

 The purpose of the present article is to show that the construction of a BO PES can be bypassed and that one can obtain simultaneously accurate electronic and vibrational energy levels in a single calculation using a direct product basis set, that is to say with electronic basis functions independent of nuclear coordinates.
 This makes our proposal fundamentally different from the non-adiabatic approaches briefly recalled below.
 A simple idea to go beyond the BO approach consists in coupling different BO electronic states.
-This is limited to small systems and a reduced number of electronic states, since it requires the computation of one PES per electronic state plus their coupling element surfaces (see Ref.6 for example).
-In practice, one can use test functions instead of approximate solutions of the adiabatic eigenvalue equation^{7,8}.
-A different approach is the generator coordinate approach, which instead of dealing with different electronic states, uses one electronic function parametrized by so-called "generator coordinates"9.
-New proposals have appeared recently either for the time independent Schrödinger equation, such as the free complement method^{10,11}, a revival of Hunter's factorized wave function12, or in a time dependent context such as the multi-configuration electron-nuclear dynamics method (MCEND)13, a time-dependent version of Hunter's factorized wave function^{14-17}.
-More time will be needed to fully evaluate these new approaches, however they show that this field of research is vividly active.
+This is limited to small systems and a reduced number of electronic states, since it requires the computation of one PES per electronic state plus their coupling element surfaces (see Ref.5 for example).
+In practice, one can use test functions instead of approximate solutions of the adiabatic eigenvalue equation^{6,7}.
+A different approach is the generator coordinate approach, which instead of dealing with different electronic states, uses one electronic function parametrized by so-called "generator coordinates"8.
+New proposals have appeared recently either for the time independent Schrödinger equation, such as the free complement method^{9,10}, a revival of Hunter's factorized wave function11, or in a time dependent context such as the multi-configuration electron-nuclear dynamics method (MCEND)12, a time-dependent version of Hunter's factorized wave function13-16.
+More time will be needed to evaluate the prospects of these new approaches.
+However, this shows that this field of research is vividly active.